 “Sellers and administrators are bringing the payment plan function in-house.
 Insurance companies, looking to preserve books of business or enter the industry, seek the acquisition of administrators,” the firm went on to say.
 “Colonnade Advisors expects strong demand for well-run companies in this industry to continue.”

-Colonnade Advisors’ entire white paper that explores trends, growth drivers and M&A in the VSC industry .
+Colonnade Advisors’ entire white paper that explores trends, growth drivers and M&A in the VSC industry can be downloaded here.